MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/PaymentProcessor.md

 ---
-title: PaymentProcessor - Common Data Model | Microsoft Docs
+title: PaymentProcessor in nonProfitCore - Common Data Model | Microsoft Docs
 description: This is a placeholder entity referenced by the Payment Method object.
 It is intended to be customized with configuration data necessary to connect to a payment processor and authorize payments.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Payment Processor
+# Payment Processor in nonProfitCore

 This is a placeholder entity referenced by the Payment Method object.
 It is intended to be customized with configuration data necessary to connect to a payment processor and authorize payments.